wandb/docs/docs/guides/launch/kubernetes.md

 ## 1. Create a queue

-Before you can launch a job on k8s, you need to create a k8s queue in the W&B App.
-To create a k8s queue:
+Before you can launch a job on Kubernetes cluster, you need to create a Kubernetes cluster queue in the W&B App.
+To create a Kubernetes cluster queue:

 1. Navigate to the [Launch application](https://wandb.ai/launch).
 2. Click on the **Queues** tab.